open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/main-concepts/metadata-standard/schemas/api/feed/createPost.md

 ## Properties

-- **`message`** *(string)*: Message in markdown format.
+- **`message`** *(string)*: Message in Markdown format.
 See markdown support for more details.
 - **`from`** *(string)*: Name of the User posting the message.

-Documentation file automatically generated at 2023-07-07 05:50:35.981927.
+Documentation file automatically generated at 2023-10-27 13:55:46.343512.